agavrel/42_CheatSheet/README.md

 # 42 School Cheat Sheet by [agavrel](https://www.github.com/agavrel)

-*Intended for 42 current and future 42 students*
+:two_hearts: *Intended for 42 alumni, current students and candidates*

 ### Introduction to 42

-Description from the US School official website:
 > 42 is more than just a disruptive educational model and coding school.
 What makes us unique and a major player in the tech world are the defining characteristics of the 42 culture.
 Every element of 42 shows our culture, from the students, to the curriculum structure and content, to the $0 tuition and innovative admissions process.

+That's right, the school is free, founded and funded by generous billionaire [Xaviel Niel](https://en.wikipedia.org/wiki/Xavier_Niel)

-Most of the course are about C coding.
+Most of the cursus is done in C language.

+> *“Nevertheless, C retains the basic philosophy that programmers know what they are doing; it only requires that they state their intentions explicitly.”* ― Brian W. Kernighan, The C Programming Language

+C is indeed one of the best language to understand the basis of programming: Conditions {if, elseif, else}, loops {while, do while, for}, and pointers and memory allocation.
+C will hence act as an educational tool to develop your skill.

+Later on you can specialize in other languages: Python will suit data scientists and devops, javascript for frontend development and C# for careers in finance.

-### About the "Piscine"
+### For Candidates: About the "Piscine"
 The piscine is the entrance exam that consists of 4 weeks fully dedicated at solving exercises and submitting group and solo projects.
 Although the school advise you to "come as you are", and this is what I did, it does certainly help to prepare beforehand.
-You can find the [subject on github](https://github.com/Binary-Hackers/42_Subjects/tree/master/01_Piscines/C/EN), courtesy of my friend binary hacker.
-As this cheatsheet is intended for 42 students I will not talk too much about this.
-Few things to know:

-**Guidelines to succeed:**
+#### Guidelines to succeed

-* It does not matter if you fail a project, an exam or a day as long as you keep striving.
+**It does not matter if you fail a project, an exam or a day as long as you keep striving**.
 Someone who has never been interested before in Computer Science would never be able to complete everything in time, yet he will not prevent from being successful.

+#### My guess on the success criteria
+* **0x00 Come as you are** ... or forget this shit and prepare with [subject on github](https://github.com/Binary-Hackers/42_Subjects/tree/master/01_Piscines/C/EN), courtesy of my friend binary hacker.

-* My opinion on what are the criteria to succeed are: 1/ How far you went on the 4 exams session, knowing that the 3 firsts exams are limited in term of how far you can go, 2/ to have an acceptable percentage of review from peers (probably 80% is enough, but you would get 90 to 97% if you are nice).
-3/ The logging time has no or very little influence, but it certainly directly influence your skills, 4/ it is strongly advised to succeed at least one group project.
+* **0x01 Prepare to nail the exams** on the 4 exams session, knowing that the 3 firsts exams are limited in term of how far you can go and it is not a big deal to miss the first 3 exams as the most important is IMHO the maximum level you can reach. **Succeeding the first 4 exercises (36 pts)** should be enough to make sure you quality.

+* **0x02 Get an acceptable percentage of review from peers** (probably 80% is enough, but you would get 90 to 97% if you are nice). *Don't be too nice, but don't be a dick with [vim .swp files](https://lmgtfy.com/?q=What+is+the+purpose+of+swap+files%3F) and .DS_Store*.

+>  [.DS_Store](https://en.wikipedia.org/wiki/.DS_Store) – The name of a file in the Apple OS X operating system for storing custom attributes of a folder such as the position of icons or the choice of a background image.
+These files are created when you manipulate your files with the [Finder GUI](https://en.wikipedia.org/wiki/Graphical_user_interface).

+* **0x03 The logging time has no or very little influence**, I know it as a fact for seeing people constantly logged in (but slacking) failing the piscine and students barely present being accepted.
+However the more time you spend in 42 school will certainly directly influence your skills and positively impact other related topics

+* **0x04 It is strongly recommended to succeed at least one group project**, especially the first one that is really easy.

-* There is a special and unique achievement awarded to the most helpful/smart student.
-This achievement does not show up on the student profile until he asks for it.
+* **0x05 There is a special and unique achievement awarded to the most helpful/smart student.** This achievement does not show up on the student profile until he asks for it.

+---
-### 42 Projects Guides
+### For Accepted Students: 42 Projects Guides
 |Name|Track|Hashtags|What you will learn|
 |-|-|-|-|
 |Fillit|General|Architecture, Parsing, Algo|[Description from a student](https://medium.com/@bethnenniger/fillit-solving-for-the-smallest-square-of-tetrominos-c6316004f909)|